Most Able

 PSHEC / RSHE - debating at a high level

-The PSHEC and RSHE curricula both include a number of debates and discussions, enabling Most Able students to develop their cognitive abilities and oracy skills.
-Deep-thinking questions are included in PSHE and RSHE to allow students to delve deeper into the topics.
+The PSHEC and RSHE curricula both include a broad range of debates and discussions, enabling Most Able students to develop their cognitive abilities and oracy skills.
+Deep-thinking questions are included in PSHE and RSHE to allow students to delve deeper into topics.

 IDENTIFICATION- MAIN POINTS